Bornova: Shopping and leisure

 279 parks in all, almost all with playgrounds for children, are scattered across Bornova.
 The Pınarbaşı Racing Circuit for go-kart and motorcycle racing is situated in Pınarbaşı, Bornova, which is Turkey's second longest, covering an area of 25 hectares, 7 swimming pools, 8 tennis courts, 2 indoor sports halls, 4 soccer fields and 54 basketball fields compose Bornova's sports infrastructure.
 8,591 licensed sports persons inhabit the district.

 Five newspapers are published in Bornova and two radio stations are in activity.
 The total number of cable TV subscriptions is 27,066.
 412 civil associations are registered in Bornova and the total number of their members is 36,525.
 There are about a hundred mosques and three churches, including the abandoned, but still in reasonably good condition, Greek Orthodox Church in Doğanlar neighborhood.

 A large recreational area which bears Homer's name, to whom İzmir lays one of the strongest claims, is in the phase of construction in a 3,5 km long valley to the northeast of Bornova center, and it is already very popular among residents although, located at some distance from the poet's native river Meles, the choice of the name may be historically disputable for pedantics.
 There is also a Roman bridge on part of the River Nif which crosses Bornova district area.
-The mountain passage at the locality called Belkahve where, coming from the east, one sees İzmir for the very first time and in a very impressive panorama, is within Bornova district and is now arranged into a park and picnic area in memory of one such impressed incomer in 1922, Atatürk.
+The mountain passage at the locality called Belkahve where, coming from the east, one sees İzmir for the first time and in a very impressive panorama, is within Bornova district and is now arranged into a park and picnic area in memory of one such impressed incomer in 1922, Atatürk.
 Efforts are also made to preserve, restore and promote the village of Yakaköy with many old houses and fountains in Turkish style.